- What electricity storage projects have been commissioned in your jurisdiction to date?

 - Please give examples of challenges facing energy storage projects in your jurisdiction and how current projects have overcome these challenges.

-- What are the main entities in the electricity sector and what are their roles or expected roles in realation to energy storage?
+- What are the main entities in the electricity sector and what are their roles or expected roles in relation to energy storage

 1. What electricity storage projects have been commissioned in your jurisdiction to date?